 Довідкові матеріали щодо діагностики

-Infants are given an antithyroid drug, typically methimazole 0.17 to 0.33 mg/kg orally 3 times a day, sometimes with a beta-blocker (eg, propranolol 0.8 mg/kg orally 3 times a day, atenolol 0.5 to 1.2 mg/kg orally 1 to 2 times a day) to treat symptoms.
-Propylthiouracil, another antithyroid drug, has been found to sometimes cause severe liver failure and is no longer a first-line drug but may be used in special situations, such as thyroid storm.
-Lugol solution (potassium iodide) can be added 1 drop (0.05-mL) orally 3 times a day, with first dose given 1 hour after first methimazole dose, especially if refractory to methimazole and beta-blocker treatment.
-Hydrocortisone 0.8 to 3.3 mg/kg orally 3 times a day or prednisolone 1 mg/kg orally 2 times a day or 2 mg/kg once a day can also be considered, particularly in critically ill infants.
+Infants are given an antithyroid medication, typically methimazole orally 3 times a day, sometimes with a beta-blocker orally to treat symptoms.
+Propylthiouracil, another antithyroid medication, has been found to sometimes cause severe liver failure and is no longer a first-line medication but may be used in special situations, such as thyroid storm.
+Lugol solution (potassium iodide) can be added orally 3 times a day, with first dose given 1 hour after the first methimazole dose, especially if refractory to methimazole and beta-blocker treatment.
+Hydrocortisone orally 3 times a day or prednisolone orally once or twice a day can also be considered, particularly in critically ill infants.
 Treatment of hyperthyroidism must be monitored closely and stopped as soon as the disease has run its course.
-Care must be taken to avoid iatrogenic hypothyroidism in infants treated with antithyroid drugs.
-(For treatment of Graves disease during pregnancy, дивитися хвороба Грейвса.)
+Care must be taken to avoid iatrogenic hypothyroidism in infants treated with antithyroid medications.
+(See also treatment of Graves disease during pregnancy.)

-For children age 11 or older and adolescents (11 or older), treatment is similar to treatment of hyperthyroidism in adults and includes antithyroid drugs and sometimes definitive therapy with thyroid ablation using radioactive iodine or surgery.
+For children age 11 or older, treatment is similar to treatment of hyperthyroidism in adults and includes antithyroid medications and sometimes definitive therapy with thyroid ablation using radioactive iodine or surgery.
 Beta-blockers, such as atenolol or propranolol, may be used to control hypertension and tachycardia.
 Serious adverse effects of methimazole may include agranulocytosis; if patients taking methimazole develop febrile illness, they should have a complete blood count with differential.
-This usually occurs early in treatment with methimazole and at higher doses and, if detected, would be a contraindication to continuation of antithyroid drugs.
+The low blood count usually occurs early in treatment with methimazole and at higher doses and, if detected, is a contraindication to continuation of antithyroid medications.

-Children treated with antithyroid drugs are regularly monitored with thyroid function tests, typically every 4 to 6 weeks until a stable regimen is achieved and then every 3 to 4 months.
-Antithyroid drugs may be stopped if patients require only a low dose of methimazole to maintain a euthyroid state and/or have negative TSI.
-When these drugs are stopped, thyroid function tests should be repeated at regular intervals (4 to 6 weeks later then every 3 to 4 months throughout the next year).
-Children treated with antithyroid drugs have a 35% likelihood of remission, which is lower than that in adults (50%), and is defined as the lack of recurrence ≥ 12 months after antithyroid drugs have been stopped.
+Children treated with antithyroid medications are regularly monitored with thyroid function tests, typically every 4 to 6 weeks until a stable regimen is achieved and then every 3 to 4 months.
+Antithyroid medications may be stopped if patients require only a low dose of methimazole to maintain a euthyroid state and/or have negative TSI.
+When these medications are stopped, thyroid function tests should be repeated at regular intervals (4 to 6 weeks later then every 3 to 4 months throughout the next year).
+Children treated with antithyroid medications have a 30% likelihood of remission after 2 years of treatment, which is lower than that in adults (50%) (1), and is defined as the lack of recurrence ≥ 12 months after antithyroid medications have been stopped.
+Other studies have shown that long-term treatment with antithyroid medications is safe and may improve the remission rate in children (50% after 8 years of treatment) (2).

 If an autonomously functioning toxic nodule is detected, surgical excision is recommended in children and adolescents.